FrancisIGP/CCNA-Document/README.md

      Ethernet Introduction	41
           Types of Ethernet LANs	41
 ```
 ## NOTE: The following contents may not be updated.
+Chapter 3, small leak!
 </details>

 This guide gives you an in-depth overview and a variety of techniques you can use to learn computer networking.
 Computer networking is a wide-ranging concern since it covers a wide variety of fields.
 This can be daunting for new students, so this book is intended to help direct students on their learning journey.
 Our work will give you a comprehensive understanding of the latest advances in network technology and design.